 Have a Plan | Alignment + Communication + Training

-- Break out the tasks needed and assign to the team
+- Break out the necessary tasks needed and assign them to the team.
+This includes:

->Who comes back to the office and doesn’t and why
+> Deciding who comes back to the office, who doesn’t and why

-- Communicate clearly to the team what the plan is and be confident
+- Communicate the plan clearly and confidently to the team

-“Making sure the plans in front of the team before it [COVID-19] actually hits, then they feel comfortable and confident in your ability to keep them safe.
+“Making sure the plan is in front of the team before it [COVID-19] actually hits, then they feel comfortable and confident in your ability to keep them safe.
 So they start trusting you and they don’t start double guessing everything as soon as something unfortunate happens.”

 Which agency or level of government do you follow?